assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft4.md

 The major changes are:

-1. Binson dependency removed.
+1. The Binson dependency is removed.
 2. The resume feature is added.
-3. Signature1, Signature2 modified to include sha512(M1) + sha512(M2).
+3. Signature1, Signature2 are modified to include sha512(M1) + sha512(M2).
-4. Server protocol info added.
+4. The server protocol info is added.

 The Binson dependency is removed to make the protocol independent of that specification.
 Also, it means more fixed sizes and offsets